How to Plant Early Spring Flower Bulbs in Fall

 Whatever planting scheme you land on, make sure your planting sites have plenty of sun and good drainage.
 (Bulbs and wet, soggy soil don't mix.
 Root rot is not your friend.)

-Plant your bulbs about 6 weeks before the soil in your garden normally freezes.
-This gives your bulbs plenty of time to settle in and generate roots.
-(It's also a perfect excuse for a fall planting party.)
 In cooler northern climates, ideal planting time runs from September through October.
 In warmer areas, late October and November may be best.
-If you're clueless when it comes to freeze dates, do a quick zip code search and you find out.
-Then count 6 weeks back.
+If you're clueless when it comes to freeze dates, do a quick zip code search and find out.
+Then count back six weeks on the calendar.

-Planting depth depends on the type of bulb you plant, but a general rule is to plant them 2 to 3 times as deep as the length of the bulb.
+Planting depth depends on the type of bulb you plant, but a general rule is to plant bulbs two to three times as deep as the length of the bulb itself.
 And — this is important — always plant the pointy end up.
 That's the end your flowers will come from.
-Because you're planting based on bulb size, don't hesitate to put bulbs close together and layer smaller bulbs on top of larger ones.
-That's how those over-the-top spring bulbs gardens come to life.

-To prepare your soil, loosen it with a hand trowel or small spade.
-(If you have heavy clay soil in your region, Lilly Miller Garden Gypsum can help improve compacted soil over time.)
-Mix in a plant food designed specifically to give bulbs the nutrients they need.
-Bulbs love phosphorus, so look for foods with a higher middle number in the N-P-K- on the label, like Pennington Rejuvenate Plant Food Rose & Flower 4-6-3 or Pennington UltraGreen Colorblooms & Bulbs Plant Food 15-10-10.
+To prep your soil, loosen it with a hand trowel or small spade.
+Mix in some plant food designed to give bulbs and flowers the nutrients they need.
+Bulbs love phosphorus, so look for foods with a higher middle number in the N-P-K- on the label, like Pennington Rejuvenate Plant Food Rose & Flower 4-6-3 or Lilly Miller Bone Meal 6-12-0, an easy, natural way to add the phosphorus to your soil.
 When you're through, water the area well.
-Then start daydreaming about spring. Â
+Then start daydreaming about spring.

-One final task happens when your bulbs are through blooming.
-If you want to leave them in place to bloom again next year, leave the foliage intact until it turns yellow and dies back.
-This helps the bulb store up the energy it needs for another year.
 Of course, you can always start from scratch and change things up every fall planting season.
 That's the nice thing about having your own slice of earth where nobody calls the shots but you!

 How to Cheat if You Just Can't Wait!

-If spring hits and your bulb-less garden leaves you feeling empty-handed and impatient, we get it.
-We've been there, too — and here's what we do.
-Most garden centers and nurseries offer spring bulb gardens as soon as winter starts waning.
+If planning ahead isn't your forte and your bulb-less spring garden leaves you feeling a little blue and a lot impatient, we get it.
+We've been there, too.
+And here's what we do.

-These mini bulb plantings usually come in plastic bulb pans, about 6 inches deep.
-Some have just a few bulbs, while others can be up to 12 inches across with a wild mixture of all kinds of spring-blooming bulbs.
+Most garden centers and nurseries offer spring "bulb gardens" as soon as winter starts to lift.
+These potted bulbs usually come in shallow bulb pans, just a few inches deep.
+Some pans have just a few bulbs, but larger ones have a wild mix of all kinds of spring-blooming bulbs.
 If you want instant color, go for open flowers.
-If you want to stretch out your bloom time, choose tight flower buds and blooms.
+If you want to stretch your bloom time, look for pans with tight flower buds and blooms.

-Here at Pennington, we're on board with helping you do garden your way.
+Here at Pennington, we're on board with helping you do lawn and garden your way.
 Whether that's springtime tulips, clover-filled pollinator lawns and wildflower meadows, or homegrown food.
 Have a question?
 We have answers, so send it our way.
 Let us help you nurture your roots.

 Always read product labels thoroughly and follow instructions.